LLM Collaboration With Multi-Agent Reinforcement Learning: Cooperative MARL for LLM Collaboration

 \subsubsection{Representations in Natural Language}

 Unlike traditional cooperative MARL agents, LLM agents operate over natural language, receiving instructions and generating responses as sequences of tokens.
-MARL approaches could model this problem at the token or prompt/response level.
+MARL approaches could model this problem at the token or sequence level.
 At the token level, the number of actions and observations is smaller, but the problem horizon can be very long.
-At the prompt/response level, the actions and observations space is much larger, but the horizon is much shorter.
+At the sequence level, the action and observation space is much larger, but the horizon is much shorter.
 Moreover, token-level rewards are often uninformative, as both queries and responses must form coherent and semantically meaningful structures.
-As adopted in prior RL methods \cite{ouyang, deepseek-r1, dpo}, we model each LLM agent's decision-making process as a direct mapping from input instructions to complete responses to enable efficient and stable training.
+As adopted in prior RL methods \cite{ouyang, dpo}, we model each agent's decision-making process as a direct mapping from input instructions to complete responses to enable efficient and stable training.
 Nevertheless, the best modeling and solution approaches remain an open question.